izderadicka/audioserve/README.md

 but I never tried to build it there.
 Any help in this area is welcomed.

 ### Compiling without default features
-TLS support is default features, but you can compile without it - just add `--no-default-features` option to cargo.
+TLS support and symbolic links  are default features, but you can compile without it - just add `--no-default-features` option to cargo.
+And then evetually choose only features you need.

 License